apache/sis/optional/src/org.apache.sis.referencing.epsg/test/org/apache/sis/referencing/factory/sql/epsg/README.md

 However, if some changes are found in the schema, then hard-coded values in the `DataScriptFormatter` class may need to be modified, in particular the `booleanColumnIndicesForTables` and `doubleColumnIndicesForTables` collections.

+### Automatic updates after the manual checks

-Execute the `main` method of the `org.apache.sis.referencing.factory.sql.epsg.Updater` class located in the test directory of the `org.apache.sis.non-free:sis-epsg` Maven sub-project.
+Execute the `main` method of the `org.apache.sis.referencing.factory.sql.epsg.*Updater` classes located in the test directory of the `org.apache.sis.non-free:sis-epsg` Maven sub-project.
 Adjust version numbers as needed in the following commands: